Kritharotto Thalassinon: A Simple Seafood Delight with Orzo

 We're lucky that almost all seafood mongers sell pre-prepared seafood marinara mixes, and for great value, too!
-If you're having a hard time finding a good mix, you can always ask your monger for a little of everything.
+If you're having a hard time finding a seafood good mix, you can always ask your monger for a little of everything.
 I have done this many times selecting, a piece of salmon or a few pieces of whiting, that I cut into small pieces at home, 10 prawns, 10 mussels, calamari rings, 5 small baby octopus that I cut in half, and lots of clams (Vongole) in available.
 This is also a great way to manage what types of seafood you'd like to add to the dish.
 If you like only prawns and mussels, then grab 500 grams of both!
 You can adjust this recipe so easily to your seafood preferences.

 What wine do I use?
 When cooking seafood dishes, I always use Sauvignon Blanc.
 It's versatile with all cooking, flavoursome yet light, and compliments the seafood.